-I’m not sure why, but this Psalm has risen to prominence in my life of late.
+I’m not sure why, but this psalm has risen to prominence in my life of late.
 I’m overwhelmed every time I work my way through it.
-Far from a death Psalm, #23 is a life Psalm.
-Green pastures, still waters, paths of righteousness, feasting in the presence of enemies, cups of blessing running over, and on the Psalm goes.
+Far from a death psalm, it is a life psalm.
+Green pastures, still waters, paths of righteousness, feasting in the presence of enemies, cups of blessing running over, and on the psalm goes.

 “The Lord is my shepherd.
-I shall not want.”
-Psalm 23:1.
+I shall not want” (Ps.
+23:1).
 When we are well shepherded we need not worry about anything because the shepherd provides everything.
-Jesus draws water from this ancient well of Divine Revelation when he says, “I am the good shepherd.”
+Jesus draws water from this ancient well of divine revelation when he says, “I am the good shepherd.”
 Think back through John’s Gospel.
 Jesus sat us down in the vast green pasture where he fed us with fishes and loaves.
-He took us to the deep waters of Jacob’s Well and introduced us to Living Water.
-His presence, countenance and words have restored our souls every step of the way.
+He took us to the deep waters of Jacob’s well and introduced us to living water.
+His presence, countenance, and words have restored our souls every step of the way.

 I would like to press on through the Psalm and explore more of the incredible connections with the Gospel of Jesus; however, the Holy Spirit is prompting me to stop and invite you to do this work instead.
 You will be inspired.
 You might consider joining in with the Daily Text private Facebook group’s conversation.

 Abba Father, we thank you for your Son, Jesus, our Good Shepherd.
 Because he takes care of everything, we need not worry about anything.
 Thank you for this gift of perfect security.
 Come, Holy Spirit, and bring this word to life for me.
 We pray in Jesus’ name, amen.

 1. What is your history with Psalm 23?
 Spend a few minutes meditating on it each day this week.